 - eating a large meal

 - lying down immediately after eating

 Many people occasionally experience heartburn.
-However, you should contact your doctor if you experience heartburn more than twice per week or heartburn that doesn’t improve with treatment.
+However, you should contact your doctor if you experience heartburn more than twice per week or if you have heartburn that does not improve with treatment.
 This could be a sign of a more serious condition.

-Heartburn often occurs alongside other gastrointestinal conditions, such as ulcers, which are sores in the lining of the esophagus and stomach, or gastroesophageal reflux disease.
-Contact your doctor if you have heartburn and develop:
+Heartburn often occurs alongside other gastrointestinal conditions, such as ulcers, which are sores in the lining of the esophagus and stomach, or GERD, according to the

 - difficulty swallowing